AshishY794/web2apk/README.md

 **What this does:** Makes sure you can use GitHub (like your account for storing code).

-**If you get an error:** Don't worry!
+**If you get an error or it gets stuck:** Don't worry!
 See the "Problems and Solutions" section below! 😊

+**🚨 Quick fix if `gh auth login` gets stuck:** Try `gh auth login --web` instead, or see "Problem 2.1" in the troubleshooting section!

 #### **Step 4: Add Your Website** 🌐
 Put your website project files in the `www` folder inside your `web2apk` project: